Dover Gas Light Company

 - EPA completed groundwater sampling for the first phase of this investigation in April 2006, and completed the second phase of groundwater sampling in January 2008.
 EPA also conducted an initial round of vapor intrusion testing at several locations in Dover in April 2008 and completed that effort in July 2008.

 - EPA finished a Five-Year Review for the first cleanup at the Site in July 2009 and just recently completed the third and final phase of the groundwater investigation in October 2009.

 - A second vapor intrusion study was completed in 2010 and showed no significant vapor intrusion issues at the Site.
 EPA completed the third and final phase of its supplementary investigation of groundwater contamination beneath the City of Dover in 2011.
-EPA will begin human health and ecological risk assessments at the Site in 2013.
+EPA expects to complete the human health and ecological risk assessments at the Site by mid-2014.

 - About 10,000 people live within one mile of the site.

 - The one-acre Dover Gas Light Co.
 Site originally began as a coal gasification plant in the City of Dover.

 - Approximately 10,000 people live within one mile of the site and an estimated 45,000 people are served by public and private wells within three miles of the site.

 - From 1859 to 1948 the Dover Gas Light Co. produced gas from coal.
 This gas was used for street lamps and other purposes.